|Statistics and Files|

 The next mile involved 120 metres of climbing to the summit of Black Hambleton.
 The climb was mainly easy along the broad Hambleton Drove Road with a few puffing breaks to catch the breath and look at the higgledy piggedly stone walling to our right which sparked Leena and Lil into conversation about the unevenness of them all.
 The final section required us to leave the Drove Road and indeed the Cleveland Way to reach the trig point.
 Leena joined me on the detour to the top while Lil took a break awaiting our return.
 She did not wait long, it was only 200 metres there and 200 metres back.
 The next two miles of walking were simply superb along the drove road on high level ground past White Gill Head to the point we headed down off the moor near Dunsforth's Point.
 During the high section we stopped for lunch in one of the old disused quarries.
 It was a lovely spot to stop and enjoy our tuck.

 The walk along the top of the moor had been thoroughly delightful.
 The weather was sublime and the company enchanting.
 Surely the best was over but no, not a bit of it.
 The descent down the cut of White Gill to Nab Farm was great.
 The views front, left and right were brilliant as were the looks back to the moor.
 The dry stone walls gave remarkable contrast and the trees below welcomed us down.
-We even saw a herd of sheep with red horns (yes, I did say red horns, probably painted red but who knows?) and I even had the girls dancing on the descent, they were loving it as much as I. We gambolled down to White Gill Beck and after fording the little trickle we walked past Nab Farm but not before conceding to a strutting male pheasant in his beautiful autumn colour.
+We even saw a flock of sheep with red horns (yes, I did say red horns, probably painted red but who knows?) and I even had the girls dancing on the descent, they were loving it as much as I. We gambolled down to White Gill Beck and after fording the little trickle we walked past Nab Farm but not before conceding to a strutting male pheasant in his beautiful autumn colour.
 The show off!!

 After Nab Farm we passed the Nab itself, a lovely elevated copse of conifers were resplendent on its top.
 Then after a chat with a lady gardening at the cottage near the roadside we walked along Bridge Beck Lane back to Nether Silton.
 Soon into the road walk we came across a duck that was to provide entertainment to the end of the walk.
 It soon became apparent the duck was unable to fly.
 It looked very well and extremely fit because it walked for a whole mile in front of us all the way to Nether Silton.
 During its walk leading us to the village it tried to fly many times but to no avail.
 It was nearly airborne but sadly the left wing seemed to be the problem.
 However it arrived in the village safe and sound.
 Let's hope it is well now and enjoyed the walk into the village as much as we did.
 It would probably have enjoyed the moorland walking too!
 Anyhow, back to us and we finished off at the Gold Cup pub in Nether Silton.
 My pint was lovely, a great refresher after a great walk.